Univa/rumcake/docs/src/content/docs/getting-started/matrix-and-layout.md

 Congratulations!
 You have implemented a basic keyboard.
 You can now move onto building and flashing your firmware, or try implementing additional features in the "Features" sidebar.

-# Duplex matrix
+# Revisualizing a matrix (e.g. duplex matrix)

+Sometimes, your keyboard might have a complicated matrix scheme that could make it hard to read parts of your configuration.

-Some keyboards use a "duplex matrix" to save MCU pins.
+For example, some keyboards use a "duplex matrix" to save MCU pins.
 This is usually accomplished by making an electrical column span two physical columns, and by using two electrical rows per physical row.